Consensys/mythx-docs/docs/source/language-bindings/javascript.rst

 JavaScript API Interface
 ========================

-If you want to add MythX analysis into a Javacscript-based program as we have done to truffle in `truffle-analyze <../mythx-enabled/truffle-analyze>`_, or `vscode-solidity <../mythx-enabled/vscode-solidity>`_, you can use the same libraries that we use.
+If you want to add MythX analysis into a JavaScript-based program as we have done to truffle in `truffle-analyze <../mythx-enabled/truffle-analyze>`_, or `vscode-solidity <../mythx-enabled/vscode-solidity>`_, you can use the same libraries that we use.